Which Irish Athletes Have Qualified For The 2024 Olympic Games So Far?

 Rugby 7s

-The women's team finished 5th in the World Series and with France being ahead of them, that was enough to qualify.
+The women's team finished 5th in the World Series and with France (as the host nation) finishing ahead of them, that was enough to qualify.

 Swimming